Synthetic uptime monitoringReduce the risk of downtime going unnoticed

-Run synthetic tests at periodic intervals as low as one minute from more than 110 global locations against your websites, APIs, and web applications, and monitor for a successful response.
-Leverage historical data to identify monthly trends and seasonality.
+Synthetic monitoring runs tests at periodic intervals as low as one minute from more than 110 global locations against your websites, APIs, and web applications to ensure a successful response.
+You can leverage historical data to identify monthly trends and seasonality.

 Use regular expression patterns or strings to check for the presence of a value in the returned response body.
 You can also verify web server configuration by adding response headers.

 Monitor dependent resources like DNS servers, SSL certificates, mail servers, WebSocket endpoints, and more to get a complete view of all the resources powering your service

 We're better able to monitor customer needs and respond quickly to maintain an exceptional level of customer service.
 With the help of this tool, we can focus less on the day-to-day tasks of keeping our cloud running, and more on continuous improvement, and rapidly delivering innovative, industry -specific solutions for our customers.

 Site24x7 gives us a lot of flexibility in being able to add devices as and when they get added, and also taken away as well.
 One of the most attractive points of the product and which ruled out a lot of the competition was the ability to do web transactions.

 Synthetic performance monitoringBenchmark and improve site speed and performance